UNC3886 and the Visibility Crisis: How Network Detection and Response (NDR) Reveals What Traditional Security Misses

 UNC3886 doesn’t need to compromise an employee laptop.
 They infiltrate the digital backbone – hypervisors, management consoles, and networking appliances – while blending into normal administrative traffic.
 Their malware hides in virtual machines, and their access trails are quickly erased.

-How Network Detection and Response Security Solves the Problem
+How NDR Security Enables Enterprise Network Detection and Response

 Unlike endpoint- or log-based systems, Network Detection and Response works by inspecting live network traffic in real time.
 It doesn’t rely on what the endpoint sees or what the logs say.
 It observes how systems behave, how identities move, and how unusual interactions unfold inside your infrastructure.